irwenjust/42_libft/README.md

 # 42_libft
 The record for 42 project - libft
+The grade is: 125/100

+Tips:
 Be careful with memory leaks and check pointer is exist or not.
+Spacially in atoi, split, lstmap.